simontran7/rex/doc/usage.md

 ## program structure

-All tower source code must be written in a UTF-8 encoded file with the `.dgn` file extension.
+All tower source code must be written in a UTF-8 encoded file with the `.rex` file extension.

 They must contain an entry point called `main()`